Composer John Williams to Bequeath His Life Work to The Juilliard School Library

 WCPE Honors Women’s Equality Day

 Wake Forest, N.C.
-(August 23, 2012) —WCPE’s Music Director William Woltz announces a celebration of Women’s Equality Day, August 26, 2012.
-The event honors female composers, conductors and performers.
-“Let's celebrate the great women in classical music,” says Woltz, who is also Allegro host.
-“We have truly remarkable ladies to applaud.”
+(August 19, 2012) —WCPE’s Music Director William Woltz announces a celebration of Women’s Equality Day, August 26, 2013.
+The event honors female composers, conductors and performers commemorating the passage of the 19th Amendment giving women the right to vote.

 Here is a partial list of the day’s celebration: